Multi-Owner Account: Elevate Team Collaboration on Starknet with Account Abstraction

 At its core, the Multi-Owner Account (MOA) is an innovative feature that harnesses the power of account abstraction to facilitate collaborative on-chain transaction management.

-This account type is designed to cater to teams, organizations, or any group where each member has a unique wallet.
-Transactions from this account are only executed once a predefined number of owner approvals (a threshold set by the team) is met.
+We designed this account type to cater to teams, organizations, or any group where each member has a unique wallet.
+This account only executes transactions once it receives a predefined number of owner approvals (a threshold the team sets).

-Here, you can see Braavos founder Motty Lavie describe the purpose and key features of the Hardware Signer.
+Here, Braavos founder Motty Lavie describes the purpose and key features of the Hardware Signer.

 What are the Benefits?